Wrestling World Championships: Vinesh Phogat wins bronze medal after confirming Olympic quota

 After winning her repechage bout against world No 1 Sarah Hilderbrandt of USA in 53 kg category, Phogat booked her spot in the bronze medal bout.
 More importantly, she also earned India a quota spot for the Tokyo Olympics in the weight category.

-Phogat is the first woman wrestler from India to qualify for Tokyo 2020.
+Phogat is also the first woman wrestler from India to qualify for Tokyo 2020 and she did so after negotiating a horror draw on paper.

 Here is what Vinesh said after the bout: